-When the school nurse confirms the presence of live lice, the District shall exclude the student from school until the student has received one treatment with an FDA approved medicated shampoo or rinse, as verified by the student's parent.
+When the school nurse confirms the presence of live lice, the District shall exclude the student from school until the student no longer has live louse.
 The nurse shall provide the student's parent with information regarding appropriate treatment and prevention of head lice transmission.
 (BISD Board Policy FFAA Local)